 - Introduction: Please say your name clearly, the date, the city you are from, and the songs that you are going to sing.
 Say the specialization for which you are auditioning (classical voice) and the degree level you would be entering (master's).

 - Your two songs: Your two selections should be complete and contrasting songs.
 Each selection should be no longer than four minutes.
 One of your songs must be in English and the other in Italian, German, or French.
-A live pianist must accompany you (no a capella singing).
+We prefer that you have a live pianist accompany you, but due to the current circumstances a recorded track can be used, if necessary (no a cappella singing and no accompanying yourself).
 Please make sure your voice can be heard above the accompaniment.
 You may want to try different distances from the sound source until you find the right balance between piano and voice.

 - Upload a headshot or photograph.